NB-Dragon/AdvancedDownloader/README.md

 # Donate
 If you have spare cash, welcome to buy a cup of coffee for me.
 And for response, I will make this project better.<br>
+All donations will be displayed on the donation list.
+Please note "GitHub-001-Username" for donation, such as "GitHub-001-Anonymous"<br>
 <p align=center><img alt="支付宝付款码" src="static/image/ALiPay.png"></p>